Bloodmallet/bloodmallet.github.io/CONTRIBUTING.md

 # Website
 ## HTML
 The whole website is currently written without any renderers or templating engine.
 This means for you, that you'll have to write all the code yourself.
-If someone is used in multiple places, you'll probably have to copy the code around.
+If something is used in multiple places, you'll probably have to copy the code around.
 It's certainly a good idea to migrate to something like jekyll in the future.